-With several recorded evidences in the recent past where Ayurveda has been able to cure several chronic ailments of people who were literally written off by Allopathy, this ancient science of the Vedic era has slowly and gradually but surely started catching grounds of credibility.
+With several recorded evidences in the recent past where Ayurveda has been able to cure several chronic ailments of people who were literally written off by modern conventional medicinal system, this ancient science of the Vedic era has slowly and gradually but surely started catching grounds of credibility.
 However, the roadblock is that due to lack of understanding of how Ayurvedic medicines work, either people show apprehensions while approaching this wonderful science and get devoid of its immense benefits or they blindly follow it, thinking that anything that is labelled as Ayurvedic is fine for them leading to further imbalances.
 This blog will explain the broad working of some of the widely used Ayurvedic medicines to impart basic knowledge of :-

 - how they work,

 - what actions they perform in the body which cannot be performed by allopathic medicines which is why they can cure chronic ailments,

 - how their consumption during different times of the day can have different effects,

 - how their indiscreet (including prolonged) use can lead to imbalances instead of curing and that is why anything herbal/ayurvedic doesn’t mean that it is good for everyone.